unoplatform/uno/doc/articles/howto-consume-webservices.md

 1. In the filtered list of templates, select **Uno Platform App** and then click **Next**.

-1. In the **Configure your new project** window, set the **Project name** to **TheCatApiClient**, choose where you would like to save your project and click the **Create** button.
+1. In the **Configure your new project** window, set the **Project name** to **TheCatApiClient**, choose where you would like to save your project, and click the **Create** button.

     ![Configure your new project dialog](Assets/how-to-webservice/newproject3.PNG)

 > [!IMPORTANT]
-> The C# and XAML snippets in this tutorial requires that the solution is named **TheCatApiClient**.
+> The C# and XAML snippets in this tutorial require that the solution is named **TheCatApiClient**.
 Using a different name will result in build errors when you copy code from this tutorial into the solution.

 1. In the **Solution Explorer**, to update the Uno NuGet packages to the latest version, right-click on the Solution file **Solution 'TheCatApiClient'** and select **Manage NuGet Packages for Solution...** from the context menu.